What is Empliciti?

 How is Empliciti administered?

-Before receiving Empliciti, patients receive premedication with dexamethasone, antihistamines, and a fever-reducing agent (acetaminophen) to reduce the risk of infusion reactions, which can occur following administration of Empliciti.
+Before beginning treatment with Empliciti, patients receive dexamethasone, antihistamines, and a fever-reducing agent (acetaminophen) to reduce the risk of infusion reactions, which can occur following administration of Empliciti.

 What are Empliciti side effects?